D. Stephen Long

-Duane Stephen Long (born January 31, 1960), also known as D. Stephen Long, is the Cary M. Maguire University Professor of Ethics at Southern Methodist University.
+Duane Stephen Long (born January 31, 1960), also known as D. Stephen Long, is an American Christian theologian who is the Cary M. Maguire University Professor of Ethics at Southern Methodist University.
 Previously, Long was Professor of Systematic Theology at Marquette University.
 He specializes in systematic theology, Christian ethics, and political theology.

 His books include The Divine Economy: Theology and Market, which details a Christian approach to economics based in the thought of radical orthodoxy; The Goodness of God: Theology, Church and Social Order; and Christian Ethics: A Very Short Introduction.